Shreya24-cmd/Data-Science-Portfolio/README.md

 # Shreya Rajani Shankar - Data Science Portfolio
 ## About
 Hi, I'm Shreya! 👋 I am a Machine Learning Engineer & Data Analyst with a strong foundation in AI, NLP, and predictive modeling.
-Currently pursuing my Master’s in Data Analytics Engineering at George Mason University, I am passionate about building intelligent systems, fine-tuning LLMs, and leveraging AI for automation and decision-making.
+I finished my Master’s in Data Analytics Engineering at George Mason University, I am passionate about building intelligent systems, fine-tuning LLMs, and leveraging AI for automation and decision-making.

 With experience in Python, SQL, TensorFlow, PyTorch, and NLP frameworks, I have worked on data-driven projects ranging from predictive maintenance and reinforcement learning for autonomous navigation to fine-tuning LLMs for chatbot applications.
 My background also includes data mining, statistical modeling, and business intelligence, enabling me to extract meaningful insights from complex datasets.